ZACGIL/Challenge-13-E-commerce-back-end/README.md

 This repository contains files for a E-commerce back end utilizing Javascript.
 This utilizes Postgres in tandem with Sequelize to create a database which we are capable of fetching information from through Express.
 This is a project initilized in the Node.js environment.

-Below are videos and links to various requests capable in the back end using Insomnia.
+Below are videos and links to various requests capable in the back end using Insomnia and instantiating the database and server.

 ## Intialising the database, seeding the database and starting the server using Node.js
 [start.webm](https://github.com/ZACGIL/Challenge-13-E-commerce-back-end/assets/30303489/a44338c7-c482-426b-b982-d063ea9a0344)